elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 nuclear bombs are another example, on the scale of nations. allows north korea to know it wont be attacked.
 -->

 There are many effects of the Internet -- some centralizing, some decentralizing.
 The Internet has centralized control of information networks into the hands of a small number of companies.
 China has shown us that if these networks can be captured by a government the effect on power is strongly centralizing.
 In the West we see more of a stalemate between tech platforms and governments, and caution from tech platforms about using their power.
-As a result the Internet has decentralized the flow of information in the West.
-The overall growth the Internet is making people and businesses less dependent on physical location, reducing the leverage that governments have over citizens and companies -- another decentralizing effect.
+As a result the Internet has decentralized the flow of information in the West and stripped Western governments of their authoriry.
+The overall growth of the Internet is making people and businesses less dependent on physical location, reducing the leverage that governments have over citizens and companies -- another decentralizing effect.

-Centralization due to technological progress is not inevitable (at least not in a way that we can be confident of) but depends both on the specific details of that technology, the existing structure of power when the technology is developed, and many other difficult to analyze factors.
+Centralization due to technological progress is not inevitable but depends on the specific details of current and future technology, the existing structure of power when the technology is developed, and many other difficult to analyze factors.

 <div><br></div>